celsius29002/Design-Technology-Major-Project/README.md

 RuralEdu Kids is a Progressive Web App (PWA) that provides an engaging, interactive learning experience for primary school students.
 The platform combines structured lessons, fun games, interactive activities, and progress tracking to create a holistic learning environment.

 IMPORTANT NOTE:
 App must NOT be accessed via fullscreen, the app won't be able to function properly, the app can only function if the tab is minimised.
-As it is an app developed through desktop features.
 This Information Panel will be presented alongside the design.

 ## ✨ Key Features